Jalen Pitre

-Jalen Pitre (/'piːtri/ PEE-tree; born June 3, 1999) is an American football safety for the Houston Texans of the National Football League (NFL).
-He played college football at Baylor and in 2021, he was named the Big 12 Defensive Player of the Year and a consensus All-American.
+Jalen Pitre (/'piːtri/ PEE-tree; born June 3, 1999) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the Baylor Bears and in 2021, he was named the Big 12 Defensive Player of the Year and a consensus All-American.

-High school career
+Early life

 Pitre attended Stafford High School in Stafford, Texas.
 He committed to Baylor University to play college football.

 College career

 As a true freshman at Baylor in 2017, Pitre started eight of 12 games, recording 37 tackles and one sack.
 As a sophomore he started one of 13 games and had 11 tackles.
 In 2019, he played in four games and took a redshirt.
 He finished the season with 12 tackles.
 As a redshirt junior in 2020, Pitre started all nine games, recording 60 tackles, two interceptions and two sacks.
 He returned as a starter in 2021 and was named a finalist for the Jim Thorpe Award.
+He was named Big 12 Defensive Player of the Year and earned Consensus All-American honors.

 Professional career

-Houston Texans
+Pre-draft

-Pitre was selected by the Houston Texans with the 37th overall pick in the second round of the 2022 NFL Draft.
-He recorded his first two professional interceptions in Week 3 against the Chicago Bears.
+NFL draft analyst Dane Brugler of the Athletic ranked Pitre third amongst all safeties in the draft.
+NFL.com media analyst Daniel Jeremiah ranked him as the third best safety (40th overall) in the draft.
+Kevin Hanson of Sports Illustrated ranked Pitre as the fourth best safety prospect in the draft.
+Scouts Inc. listed him fourth among all safeties (49th overall) on their big board.Bleacher Report and Zach Patraw of Sports Illustrated had Pitre ranked fifth among all safety prospects.
+ESPN draft analyst Mel Kiper Jr. had Pitre ranked as the fifth best safety prospect available in the draft.
+Pro Football Focus had him ranked sixth amongst all safeties available in the draft.
+NFL analyst Lance Zierlein projected Pitre would be selected in the third round.
+The majority of NFL draft analysts projected Pitre to be a second or third round pick in the 2022 NFL Draft.